-- 2.1 Create a connected, multimodal street network by enhancing existing streets and creating new streets within the plan area as shown in Figure 18. - A. Implement new north/south and east/west connections across the plan area that connect to existing streets and neighborhoods (see Figure 18). - B. Update existing streets to improve their functionality and connectivity. - Collaborate with Public Works and RTD to improve pedestrian and bicycle access to Decatur-Federal Station by updating W. Howard Place, Morrison Road, and Decatur Street. - ii.
-Create one continuous street by connecting Old West Colfax Avenue to West Colfax Avenue and ending Mile High Stadium Circle at the intersection of those streets. - iii.
+- 2.1 Create a connected, multimodal street network by enhancing existing streets and creating new streets within the plan area as shown in Figure 18. - A. Implement new north/south and east/west connections across the plan area that connect to existing streets and neighborhoods (see Figure 18). - B. Update existing streets to improve their functionality and connectivity. - Collaborate with the Department of Public Works (DPW) and Regional Transportation District (RTD) to improve pedestrian and bicycle access to Decatur-Federal Station by updating W. Howard Place, Morrison Road, and Decatur Street. - ii.
+Create one continuous street by connecting Old West Colfax Avenue to W Colfax Avenue and ending Mile High Stadium Circle at the intersection of those streets. - iii.
 Explore ways for the Old West Colfax Avenue bridge over the South Platte River and connection to Walnut Street to be updated with appropriate pedestrian and bicycle facilities. - iv.
-Update Mile High Stadium Circle Drive to include pedestrian facilities connecting to the open space along the South Platte River and traffic calming measures, such as raised intersections or curb-less conditions, which could be pilot projects. - C. Update existing intersections to increase comfort and safety for pedestrians and bicyclists. - i.
-Prioritize implementing recommendations to reduce fatalities and injuries on Federal Boulevard, as listed in the Denver Vision Zero Action Plan, by collaborating with Public Works and RTD to improve pedestrian and bicycle safety at the intersection of Federal Boulevard and West Howard Place. - ii.
+Update Mile High Stadium Circle Drive to include pedestrian facilities connecting to the open space along the South Platte River and traffic calming measures, such as raised intersections or curbless conditions, which could be pilot projects. - C. Update existing intersections to increase comfort and safety for pedestrians and bicyclists. - i.
+Prioritize implementing recommendations to reduce fatalities and injuries on Federal Boulevard, as listed in the Denver Vision Zero Action Plan, by collaborating with DPW and RTD to improve pedestrian and bicycle safety at the intersection of Federal Boulevard and West Howard Place. - ii.
 Study opportunities to improve pedestrian and bicycle crossings at the intersection of Decatur Street and W. Howard Place. - iii.
 Update the intersection of W. 17th Avenue and W. Dick Connor Avenue to accommodate future bicycle facilities.